 Home is where the heart is, and even with our favorite TV shows and characters, the houses they live in can become like a secondary character you get to know and love.
 In these reimaginings, the basic structure of these homes remains roughly the same with a completely unique overlay of an artist's iconic style, brush stroke, pattern or palette.
 Some homes look like they've been totally renovated or reinvented, while others retain their look and character.

-At Buildworld, we've got the tools and resources you need for every renovation project, no matter how artistic the inspiration is.
+At Buildworld, we've got the tools, internal doors, roofing windows, external doors, building materials and resources you need for every renovation project, no matter how artistic the inspiration is.
 From paint and plasters to landscaping, window treatments, and flooring, no project is too big or small.
 At Buildworld, you'll find access to all of the brands you know and love at prices that can't be beat.
 Learn more online at Buildworld.co.uk now and start reimagining your own space today!

 We compiled a list of famous fictional homes and iconic artists and re-imagined the homes using Photoshop and Adobe Illustrator in each artist's style, color palette, and aesthetic.